Wireless earbuds are an extremely cool technology, but they simply aren’t yet ready for prime time.

-To combat this obvious obstacle, virtually every model naps in a wireless charging case, which can push you to around 15 hours of listening time, or more.
+To combat this obvious obstacle, virtually every model (except The Headphone) naps in a wireless charging case, which can push you to around 15 hours of listening time on the go, or more.
 But recharging your earbuds takes time, as much as an hour and a half for some products.
 That’s a lot of downtime when you’re in the middle of a movie or stuck on a coast-to-coast flight.

 Perhaps the biggest gripe about the first wave of true wireless in-ears is the widely spread frustration of connection inconsistencies — sync issues between buds often create a wobbly stereo image, while the tiny antennae inside the buds give users fits as they drop connection from the phone.
 That’s to say nothing of poor call quality.

 Part of the connection issue is the very nature of Bluetooth in its current form, which can’t connect to both earbuds at the same time.
 Instead, one of the buds must connect to your phone and then relay the stereo information — through your skull — to its counterpart (a less-than-comforting thought, we know).
 Apple’s AirPods are one of the few exceptions to this rule I’ve encountered.